cherylberger/Surfs_up/README.md

 ### 2a.
 Connect to the Database and gather tools and methods to perfom the analysis

 Using Python, Pandas functions and methods, and SQLAlchemy, filter the column of the Measurements table in the hawaii.sqlite database to retrieve all the temperatures           for the month of June.
-Load all dependencies and import the required functions as displayed in the code block from file (Filename).
+Load all dependencies and import the required functions as displayed in the code block from file https://github.com/cherylberger/Surfs_up/blob/main/SurfsUp_Challenge.ipynb.
 Create the base engine to connect Python to the database and reflect the Measurement table to ensure the connection has been made.

 ![image](https://user-images.githubusercontent.com/94234511/151652230-b1577202-8252-457b-a806-072910b02c20.png)